-If you're traveling to Albuquerque this October and looking for a fright to put you in the holiday spirit, the city has plenty of ways to celebrate Halloween.
-From haunted houses and ghost walks to pub crawls and family-friendly events at local attractions like the Albuquerque Balloon Museum, you're sure to find something to add a thrill to your trip in 2018.
+If you're traveling to Albuquerque during October and looking for a fright to put you in the Halloween spirit, the city has plenty of ways to celebrate the season.
+From haunted houses and ghost walks to pub crawls and family-friendly events, Albuquerque knows how to celebrate.

-Take a stroll through Old Town and discover its deep, dark secrets with this guided adventure led by Tours of Old Town.
-During Ghost Tours, you'll find out where battles were once fought, where murders and hangings took place, and where there might even be a hidden cemetery in town.
-The 90-minute walking tour will introduce you to the resident ghosts and their tales, so if you like a mystery, this tour is for you.
-You can even bring a camera and see if you can find your own ghosts.
+Take a stroll through Old Town Albuquerque and discover its deep, dark secrets with this guided adventure led by Tours of Old Town.
+During Ghost Tours, you'll learn where the battles were fought, where murders and hangings took place, and where there might even be a hidden cemetery in town.

-The Duke City Pedaler is Albuquerque's premier pedal pub ("party bike"), a mobile bar steered by an Albuquerque Tourism & Sightseeing Factory (AT&SF) employee and powered by 10 passengers pedaling from their inward-facing seats.
-Each October, this unique attraction hosts a series of pub crawls during which up to 14 guests will travel to various bars around town for discounted drinks and a variety of entertainment all while in costume for Halloween.
-Pub crawls will take place from October 26 through 31, 2018.
+The Duke City Pedaler is Albuquerque's premier pedal pub, a mobile bar steered by a guide and powered by 10 passengers pedaling from their inward-facing seats.
+Each October, this unique attraction hosts a series of pub crawls during which guests are invited to dress up in costume and travel to various bars around town for discounted drinks and entertainment.

-The 30th anniversary of the Zoo Boo returns to the ABQ BioPark Zoo on Saturday, October 27, 2018, from 11 a.m. to 4 p.m.
-This family-favorite annual event features costumed shenanigans, kid-friendly games, animal habitats decorated for the holiday, and trick-or-treating at tables throughout the attraction.
+This family-favorite annual event features costumed shenanigans, kid-friendly games, animal habitats decorated for the holiday, and trick-or-treating tables throughout the zoo.
 At the Zoo Boo, kids can safely gather candy, visit the zoo animals, and participate in lots of Halloween-themed fun.
 This is an extremely popular event, so expect to stand in line, but once the doors open, the line moves quickly.

-You can take a tour of downtown's most haunted places to learn about the city's history and hear the stories of those who have passed over to the other side on the Albucreepy Downtown Ghost Walk.
-This daily tour happens all month long in October (then on weekends through November) and guides guests through the KiMo Theatre, the old Bernalillo County courthouse, the Wool Warehouse, and more for 90 minutes of ghost stories to get you into the season.
-The tour starts at the Hyatt Regency Downtown.
+You can take a tour of downtown's most haunted places to learn about the city's history and hear the stories of the deceased on the Albucreepy Downtown Ghost Walk.
+This daily tour happens all month long in October and continues on the weekends through November.
+The tour will guide guests through the KiMo Theatre, the old Bernalillo County courthouse, the Wool Warehouse, and more for 90 minutes of ghost stories.

-According to Guinness World Records, this haunted house is the "World's Longest Walk-Through Horror House," which will be open to the public on weekends all month long as well as on Halloween itself, Tuesday, October 31, 2018.
+According to Guinness World Records, this haunted house is the "World's Longest Walk-Through Horror House" with over 7,000 feet of suspense.
+It's open on weekends throughout October and also on Halloween itself.
 Dragon's House of Horror has zombies, fog, uneven floors, and other chilling experiences, so enter at your own risk.
-This limited-time attraction is located at the New Mexico State Fairgrounds; admission is $25 per person, but there are also a behind-the-scenes tour and a fast pass option available for a little extra.
+This limited-time attraction is located at the New Mexico State Fairgrounds and attracts a lot of people.
+You can also look into purchasing a fast pass or a behind-the-scenes tour.

-The annual Day of the Tread bike ride and running event benefits local charities and takes place on October 27, 2018.
-Participants of the various races are encouraged to dress in Day of the Dead costumes, enjoy music, food, and a day of fit fun.
-The event starts at Civic Plaza and the Convention Center at 7 a.m.
+The annual Day of the Tread bike ride and running event benefits local charities and takes place every October, starting at the Civic Plaza Convention Center.
+Participants of the various races are encouraged to dress in Day of the Dead costumes and enjoy music, food, and a day of healthy fun.